 Can chronic lymphocytic leukemia be found early?

-The American Cancer Society recommends screening tests for certain cancers in people without any symptoms, because they are easier to treat if found early.
-But at this time, no screening tests are routinely recommended to detect chronic lymphocytic leukemia (CLL) early.
+For certain cancers, the American Cancer Society recommends screening tests in people without any symptoms, because they are easier to treat if found early.
+But for chronic lymphocytic leukemia (CLL), no screening tests are routinely recommended at this time .

-CLL is sometimes found on routine blood tests done for other reasons.
+Sometimes, CLL is found when routine blood tests are done for other reasons.
 For instance, a person's white blood cell count may be very high, even though he or she doesn't have any symptoms.